danielhouri/Arkanoid/README.md

 - Press 'Up' or 'Down' arrows to navigate through the manu.
 - Press 'Enter' to select an option\ to start a game.
 - Use the 'Left' and 'Right' arrows to control the paddle.
-- Press 'p' to pause.
+- Press 'P' to pause.
-- Press 'Space' to re-enter the game.
+- Press 'Space' to restart the game.